kailash-manasarovar/statement/docs/index.md

 Thus one criminal gang replaced another and I continued to be sedated after going to bed but for a different purpose, and I have the surgical injuries and scars to prove it.

-In October 2025 just after Michaelmas, memories from sedated rape started to return and I realized [something extraordinary about the Tenor Cortis conservatory of Dénia, a government-run music school](timeline/2025/october.md#thunderbolt-clarity) and how it doubles as a porn-studio using teachers, staff, and children as its actors - with unwitting students as its drugged and brain-damaged *porn-stars*.
+In October 2025 just after Michaelmas, memories from sedated rape started to return and I realized [something extraordinary about the Tenor Cortis conservatory of Dénia, a government-run music school](timeline/2025/october.md#thunderbolt-clarity) and how it doubles as a criminal porn-studio using teachers, staff, and children as its actors - with unwitting students as its drugged and brain-damaged *porn-stars*.

-Eight different men had posed as a single chamber music teacher at the conservatory for [Spain's internationally renowned switcheroo-porn scam](crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) and I had been so successfully brain-damaged, I believed they were all the same man.
+Eight different men had posed as a single chamber music teacher, employed by the Spanish government, for [Spain's internationally renowned switcheroo-porn scam](crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) and I had been so successfully brain-damaged by then, I believed they were all the same man.

 ![Novel cover](content/images/the-novel/cover.webp)

 I remain homeless and essentially stateless (with no access to healthcare, police services, privacy, normal things like that..).
 My family threw me under the bus for the porn gangs years ago.
 I have symptoms of brain-damage which feel a bit like I've landed on another planet and I don't know how anything works.

-I am unable to work because I continue to be recognized by random men all over the world and even my colleagues and managers were subscribing to my sex-slave switcheroo sedated rape-porn stardom!
+I am unable to work because I continue to be recognized by random men all over the world and even my colleagues and managers were subscribing to my sex-slave, switcheroo, sedated-rape-porn stardom!

-However, I am aware of growing international support for my endeavors; and some solid, quiet, ancient and powerful faith in me; and I'm truly glad there is some sanity out there.
+However, I am aware of growing international support for my endeavors; and a solid, quiet, ancient and powerful faith within me that I've started to share; and I'm truly glad there is some sanity out there.

 ## A friend on the inside, and his gang